timoheidinger2000/MThesis_BlueC_TimoHeidinger/README.md

-# Coding Script: Blue Carbon Modeling
+# README: Blue Carbon Modelling Script
 [Code_BlueC_TimoHeidinger_GitHub.ipynb]

 as part of the Master Thesis "Mapping Blue Carbon and Ecosystem Perceptions in The Gambia: A Socio-Ecological Approach in the Niumi UNESCO Biosphere Reserve"